The Community Cat Program

 The Humane Society of Southern Arizona’s Community Cat Program is dedicated to reducing cat overpopulation and improving the lives of outdoor cats through the practice of trap, neuter, return (TNR).

-Feral and community cats are caught using humane traps, brought to the Humane Society of Southern Arizona’s Low Cost Spay/Neuter Clinic where they are evaluated, ear-tipped, and given a rabies vaccination.
-After they have recovered and are fully alert, they are generally returned back to their neighborhood, which is the cat's natural territory and his or her home.
+Outdoor cats, or community cats, are caught using humane traps, and brought to the Humane Society of Southern Arizona’s Low-Cost Spay/Neuter Clinic where they are evaluated, spayed/neutered, ear-tipped, and vaccinated.
+After they have recovered and are fully alert, they are returned back to their neighborhood, which is the cat's natural territory and their home.

 Managing Community Cat Colonies

-If you have a cat colony in your neighborhood, we can help you do the best thing for your neighborhood and the cats who live there.
+If you have a cat colony in your neighborhood that you care for, we can help you do the best thing for your neighborhood and the cats who live there.

 Once a feral or community cat is spayed/neutered, their left ear will be tipped.
 Ear-tipping is the universally accepted way to signify that a community cat has been altered.